isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 ![Create New Credentials Screenshot](assets/HRWJ_1.png)

-To ensure the credentials are working, open the downloaded samples.
+To ensure that the credentials are working, open the downloaded samples.
 Here, you are using IntelliJ IDEA.
 When you open the source code, the integrated development environment (IDE) asks for the build engine.
 Maven is used in this sample, but you can also work with Gradle, depending on your preferences.

 Next, execute the `mvn clean install` Maven goal to build the jar files.